Air Conditioner Size Calculator

 Today electricity is very expensive and you don’t want to waste it on running central air that is too big.
 On the other hand, installing a central AC that is too small will not keep your house cool!
 So while you will be saving money, you will not have the optimal temperature control.

-The best course of action is to get free estimates from licensed HVAC installers who have a comprehensive, professionally designed HVAC calculator.
-The pro will come in for an in-house estimate and tell you exactly what size central air you need.
+If you are looking for the most accurate size calculation for a central air system, the best course of action is to get free estimates from licensed HVAC installers.
+A pro will have a comprehensive, professionally designed HVAC calculator that can do a complete cooling load calculation.
+He will come in for an in-house estimate and tell you exactly what size central AC you need.

 Lets take a look at what this cooling load calculation entails and why its important to get it.
 We will also show you how to do a DIY estimate to figure out the central AC unit size you need.